SethMMorton/natsort/README.rst

     - Made default behavior of 'natsort' search for unsigned ints, rather than signed floats.
-This is a backwards-incompatible change but in 99% of use cases it should not required any end-user changes.
+This is a backwards-incompatible change but in 99% of use cases it should not require any end-user changes.
     - Improved handling of locale-aware sorting on systems where the underlying locale library is broken.